UnGuZartex/Blockr/Documentation/UseCases.md

 1h.
 When the user moves the cursor over a conditional block of an if/while block and clicks the left mouse key
  1. The system disconnects the socket of the conditional block from the corresponding plug of the if/while block.

+2-3.
+When a number of blocks in the program area have been executed
+ 1. The system performs <ins>Reset Program</ins> manually.

 2a.
 When the maximum amount of blocks was inside the Program Area
  1. The system deletes the block from the Program Area.
  2. The system adds back all possible blocks to the Palette.